ben-mulhern/shithead-rules/rules.md

 A playable card is a card in the player's hand that has face value equal to or higher than the previous card played, with two exceptions:

-- A 2 is playable after any card of any value (see section 6)
+- A 2 is playable after any card of any value (see section 7)
 - If the previous card played was a 7, then the next card played must be equal to or _lower_. i.e. 2, 4, 5, 6 or 7 (3 is purposefully absent since 3's are never _played_, they are _shown_).

 Aces are always high, and so the only cards that can be played after an Ace are another Ace, or a 2.

+## 6. Playing multiple cards

+Typically a player may only play one playable card on their turn - a set of one playable cards.

+If a player holds more than one playable card with the same face value in their hand, they may play two or more of them at once, in a single turn - a set of multiple playable cards.
+This is a handy mechanism for getting rid of one's cards as quickly as possible, although it might be advantageous to avoid this with stronger cards.

-## 6. Playing a 2
+## 7. Playing a 2

 A 2 can be played after any prior card and permits the player a second go immediately.
 Since 2 is the lowest face value card, any other card is subsequently playable.
 This is a highly useful card as it effectively acts as a reset.

-## 7. Playing multiple cards

-If a player holds more than one playable card with the same face value in their hand, they may play two or more of them at once, in a single turn.
-This is a handy mechanism for getting rid of one's cards as quickly as possible, although it might be advantageous to avoid this with stronger cards.

 ## 8. Burning cards